 Founded in 1999 at Vidauban, Prince de Provence is totally private and none of the team here at Top 100 has yet been lucky enough to play the golf course.
 Designed by the full complement of Robert Trent Joneses, it looks a lovely layout and some say that it’s possibly the best course in Continental Europe.
-We're still waiting for the invite!

 The following passage was taken from the club brochure and has been reproduced with kind permission: